Mario-o-Ghaly/Scheduling-Algorithms/README.md

 Processes can move between multiple queues with different priority levels and time quantums.
 Regarding this project, it is only 2 levels.
 Balances between shorter response times for high-priority processes and fairness for longer processes.

-## Implementation Details

-_Process Structure_

-Each process is represented by a struct proc containing:
-- PID: Process ID
-- arrivalTime: Arrival time of the process
-- CPUTime: Burst time of the process
-- savedBurstTime: Original burst time for reference
-- startTime: Time at which the process starts execution
-- endTime: Time at which the process finishes execution

-_Scheduling Functions_
-- FCFS(): Implements the First-Come, First-Serve algorithm.
-- SJF(): Implements the Shortest Remaining Time First algorithm.
-- RR(): Implements the Round Robin algorithm with a specified time quantum.
-- MLFQ(): Implements the Multi-Level Feedback Queue algorithm with two levels and specified time quantum.

-_Helper Functions_
-- set_procs(): Initializes processes with random arrival and burst times, given the number of processes.
-- to_csv(): Exports results to a CSV file for further analysis.

-_Issues_

-the Shortest Remaining Time First algorithm has an issue in its implementation, that is when 2 or more processes have the same remaining execution time, the algorithm does not pick the one that arrived earlier.
-The choice is random, in fact.

 ## How to Compile and Run
 Prerequisites to compile are having a C++ compiler (e.g., g++) and the standard C++ libraries.